btcu-official/btcu-turnkey-contracts/README.md

 # BTCUNI Smart Contract

 BTCUNI is a decentralized learning platform implemented in Clarity on the Stacks blockchain.
-It allows instructors to create courses, students to enroll using sBTC, and supports a whitelist mechanism for beta access.
+It allows  contract owner to create courses on behalf instructors , students to enroll using sBTC, and supports a whitelist mechanism for beta access.

 ---